bazhdarrzgar/30-Days-Of-SQL/Exercises/Question.md

 ### 7. Update the Release Year of the Album with no Release Year

-Set the release year to 1986.
+Set the `release year` to 1986 of this row that not release year or in another word is `NULL`.

 You may run into an error if you try to update the release year by using `release_year IS NULL` in the WHERE statement of your UPDATE.
 This is because MySQL Workbench by default will not let you update a table that has a primary key without using the primary key in the UPDATE statement.
 This is a good thing since you almost never want to update rows without using the primary key, so to get around this error make sure to use the primary key of the row you want to update in the WHERE of the UPDATE statement.